PaulBarnesUK/comprensi-chrome-extension/.notes/meeting_notes.md

 - Important to implement efficient caching for API responses
 - Must ensure unobtrusive user experience
 - Privacy considerations for watch history storage

+## March 5, 2024 - Pairwise Comparison UI Design

+### UI/UX Decisions
+- Implemented a full-page modal design for video comparisons
+- Modal will appear automatically when a video ends
+- Modal includes three options: "This was harder" (for each video) and "Both equally difficult"
+- Added community-focused messaging: "Your feedback helps fellow learners find videos that match their level.
+Every vote counts!"

+### Design Elements
+- Clear question: "Which video was harder to understand?"
+- Video thumbnails with channel information and view counts
+- Explicit action buttons with clear labeling
+- Option to skip comparison
+- Semi-transparent overlay to focus attention

+### Implementation Plan
+- For the first iteration, we will only implement the end-of-video modal
+- Future iterations may include additional trigger points in the user journey
+- Need to ensure the modal doesn't appear too frequently to avoid user fatigue

+### Design Considerations
+- Balance between being noticeable and not overly intrusive
+- Clear visual hierarchy to guide user actions
+- Community-focused language to encourage participation
+- Simple, straightforward interaction flow

+### Next Steps
+- Implement the modal UI in code
+- Create logic for determining when to show comparisons
+- Test user experience with different timing scenarios
+- Develop backend integration for sending comparison results